 pedocs enables you to publish electronic full texts quickly, without complications and free of charge.

 The electronic documents are indexed and described in a qualified manner, including an estimation of their quality standard (e.g. by peer review).
-They can be searched in national and international libraries, search engines and other reference systems (e.g. the German Education Index) and they are accessible independent from time and location.
+They can be searched in international search engines and other reference systems (e.g. the German Education Index) and they are accessible independent from time and location.

 Furthermore, the documents are provided with persistent identifiers (URNs), in connection with their announcement to the German National Library (DNB) as well as the assurance that the electronic documents will no longer be altered, stored on a long-term basis thus their citation persistency is guaranteed.